geoserver/geoserver/doc/en/user/source/styling/sld-extensions/geometry-transformations.rst

 --------------------------

 Additional filter functions can be developed in Java and then deployed in a JAR file as a GeoServer plugin.
-A guide is not available at this time, but have a look into the GeoTools ``main`` module for examples.
+A guide is not available at this time, but see the GeoTools ``main`` module for examples.